KCBS (AM): Experimental years

-Photograph of Charles Herrold's San Jose California radio laboratory, circa 1912.
+Charles Herrold's San Jose California radio laboratory, circa 1912.
 Herrold is standing in the doorway.

 KCBS is considered to be among the world's first radio stations.
 It received its first broadcasting station license, as KQW in San Jose, in early December 1921.
 However, the original licensee, Charles Herrold, had begun making audio radio transmissions in 1909, as part of an experimental radio-telephone system, and KCBS has traditionally dated its founding to that year.
 Herrold's earliest radio work had been largely forgotten until 1959, when Gordon R. Greb's "The Golden Anniversary of Broadcasting" was published in the Journal of Broadcasting.

 On January 1, 1909, Herrold opened the Herrold College of Wireless and Engineering, located in the Garden City Bank Building at 50 West San Fernando Street in San Jose.
 In order to promote the college, as well as provide practical experience for his students, a radio transmitter (then commonly known as "wireless telegraphy") with a large antenna was constructed atop the building.
 The earliest transmissions used spark-gap transmitters which could only transmit the dots-and-dashes of Morse code.

 Herrold was among the first to develop a radio transmitter that could also be used for audio transmissions.
 After limited success with an approach that used "high-frequency" sparks, he later began using a version of an "arc-transmitter" originally developed by Valdemar Poulsen.
 Although his primary objective was to create a wireless telephone that could be commercialized for point-to-point use, beginning in July 1912 Herrold also began making regular weekly entertainment broadcasts, with the debut program featuring phonograph records supplied by the Wiley B. Allen company.
+A wire service report reviewed a July 22, 1912 broadcast:

+San Jose, Cal., July 22.—A musical concert by means of wireless telephone was conducted in this city to-day by Prof. Charles D. Herrold, assisted by Wireless Telegraph Operator E. A. Portal.
+The music, which was supplied by a phonograph, was heard by a large number of amateur wireless telegraph operators within a radius of 100 miles of this city, who, by telegraph, signified their choice of musical selections to be transmitted.
+Anyone having the proper wireless telegraph ear receivers was able to catch the music, as well as the speech, and they pronounced it equal to anything heard over the customary wire telephones.
+The demonstration lasted two hours.